A2Amir/Data-Visualization-in-Data-Science-Process/Code/Univariate Exploration of Data.md

 While the data provided to you in the section will all be tidy, in practice, you may need to perform tidying work before exploration.
 You should be comfortable with reshaping your data or perform transformations to split or combine features in your data, resulting in new data columns.
 This work should be performed in the wrangling stage of the data analysis process.

-Note: tidy data is not the only useful form that data can take.In fact, as you work with a dataset, you might need to summarize it in a non-tidy form in order to generate appropriate visualizations.
+**Notice: tidy data is not the only useful form that data can take.In fact, as you work with a dataset, you might need to summarize it in a non-tidy form in order to generate appropriate visualizations.**

+# Bar Charts

+A **bar chart** is used to depict the distribution of **a categorical** variable.
+In a bar chart, each level of the categorical variable is depicted with a bar, whose height indicates the **frequency of data points** that take on that level.
+A basic bar chart of frequencies can be created through the use of **seaborn's countplot** function check [this notebook]() to get more familiar.